ffund/tcp-ip-essentials/online-faq.md

 You can ask for help on our course Q&A site or during Zoom office hours.
 When you ask questions on the Q&A site, other students who have a similar problem will also benefit from the answer!

+It's OK for your questions to include screenshots or data from your own lab experiment, even though it will be visible to other students - you don't have to worry about "giving away an answer" to other students by including it in your question.
+(You are not allowed to send screenshots or data from the lab directly to another student, or share it on another forum - but you *are* allowed to include it in a question on the Q&A site.)

 You are not allowed to ask for help on Chegg, CourseHero, private messages or group messages with other students, or in other online forums.

 #### Can I work on the lab assignment together with another student?